How to Apply

 International students seeking financial aid/support.
 International students applying primarily to New York and seeking financial aid should be aware that your indicated financial need will be factored into an admissions decision.

-Application Authenticity.
+Application authenticity.
+It is your responsibility to ensure that your application information and all supporting documents are truthful and correct.
 NYU has a strict policy on application authenticity and working with agents or third parties.

 Students Affected by Natural Disasters, Political, and/or Governmental Decisions